 1731 South Chandalar Drive

 The William Ransom Wood Center was dedicated on Sept.
 29, 1972.
 The building was designed by a UA alumnus to provide students with an antidote to cabin fever.
-The center features a ballroom and adjoining conference rooms, pool tables, a multilevel lounge, a pub, the Dine Forty-nine main campus cafeteria and Arctic Java coffee shop, and additional lunch vendors.
+The center features a ballroom and adjoining conference rooms, pool tables, a multilevel lounge, a pub, the main campus cafeteria, a coffee shop and additional lunch vendors.
 Wood Center also has offices for several UAF departments and student organizations.

 The center is named after former UA President William Ransom Wood, who came to Fairbanks as president of the University of Alaska in 1960.
 After his retirement from UA in 1973, he served as mayor of Fairbanks.
 Wood remained active on the University of Alaska Foundation Board of Trustees.
 He was also president emeritus.
 Wood and his wife, Dorothy Jane, were both given honorary doctorates by the University of Alaska Board of Regents in 1990.